geerlingguy/drupal-for-kubernetes/docs/configure-and-reproduce.md

 Before we can start doing this work, we need to make sure we have our local environment set up to allow us to work in the Docker environment, but also have our codebase changes reflected locally (outside of the running Docker container), so we can commit any changes to our Git codebase.

-## Local Development with `docker-compose`
+## Local Development with `docker compose`

 The first step is to modify the `docker-compose.yml` file so it has a `volume` which shares the local codebase into the Drupal container:

-  1. If you already have the Docker environment running from the previous guide, make sure it is completely removed using `docker-compose down -v`.
+  1. If you already have the Docker environment running from the previous guide, make sure it is completely removed using `docker compose down -v`.
   1. Since we'll be using the local codebase to drive the Drupal site (instead of the Drupal codebase only available inside the Drupal container), we need to install Composer dependencies locally:

      ```